jakemcc/jakemccrary.com/source/_posts/2020-09-25-creating-a-custom-kindle-dictionary.markdown

 The conversion log will complain about a couple things such as missing cover.
 As long as these are just `Warnings` it doesn't matter.

-I've found the preview in this app doesn't match what it looks like on your device so take them with a grain of salt.
+I've found the preview in this app doesn't match what it looks like on your device so take it with a grain of salt.

 ### 7. Put it onto your device